2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

             caption="GPU load during the tutorial, taught by Eric Van Dusen and Sean Morris of UC Berkeley for CloudBank Classroom.
 Chart from [our write-up](../blog/2026/t4-gpu-timeslicing/index.md)." >}}
         CloudBank Classroom taught [Teaching in the AI Classroom](https://events.internet2.edu/website/89730/tutorials/) at the NAIRR annual meeting on a GPU-enabled hub.
         The cloud provider could not supply one GPU per learner, so learners shared GPUs.
-        We measured how much GPU each learner needed beforehand, and the tutorial ran without problems.
+        2i2c measured how much GPU each learner needed beforehand, and the tutorial ran without problems.
         [How GPU sharing works](../blog/2026/t4-gpu-timeslicing/index.md) is on our blog.
         {{< /hub-example >}}